 Gain Visibility Into Your Supply Chain

-It’s difficult to cut costs when there are too many segments of logistics and no centralized way to gain visibility into pricing or utilization of data.
-Fortunately, technology is changing the way we think about logistics and it’s pushing the boundaries of what is possible.
+It’s difficult to cut costs when there are too many segments of logistics and no centralized way to gain visibility into pricing or utilize data.
+However, technology is changing the way we think about logistics and it’s pushing the boundaries of what is possible.
 Health care systems now have the ability to harness a structure through a single logistics provider that can track and manage their inventory.

 “Oftentimes, the reduction in inventory can be as high as 20-25%, which translates to millions of dollars.
 A decrease in expiration rates, better product tracking to patients, and an increase in patient safety resulting from enhanced technology utilization,” Saghbini said.